 - Using data to focus on coachable opportunities

 Additionally, the beauty of an unprecedented event (I’m sorry, I know we’re sick of that word!) that impacted the entire global business ecosystem is that we can learn a lot, fast.
 So using recent reports, data, and lessons learned, we’ve put together a list of five overlooked obstacles that your sales reps may face plus actionable tips to overcome them.

 1. Not offering real value to prospects and customers

 Relationship building as a part of your sales cycle is nothing groundbreaking, but the best practices on doing so do change.
 Creating and maintaining a relationship starts with trust and continues by being a valued partner.

-Bottom line, you need to offer real value to both prospects and customers.
-The tricky part is what’s truly valuable is different for everyone and evolves each year.
-So it can’t be a cookie-cutter process.
+The bottom line: you need to offer real value to both prospects and customers.
+The tricky part is what’s truly valuable is different for everyone and evolves each year, so it can’t be a cookie-cutter process.